About McClatchy Newspapers, Inc.

 The company's digital marketing agency, excelerate, offers website customization, SEO, social media presence, and other marketing services.

-Headquartered in Sacramento, California, McClatchy has newspaper production facilities in 10 markets in 14 states.
-The company does business in four operating regions: the West, Midwest, Carolinas, and East regions.
+Headquartered in Sacramento, California, McClatchy has newspaper production facilities in over five markets in some five states.
+The company does business in two operating regions: the Western, and Eastern regions.
 Many of its publications are concentrated in California and the Carolinas.

 Sales and Marketing